oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 struct PointerIP{

   //Declare the pointer interfaces to be used in this kernel,
-  //look at the other kernals to compare the difference int *x; int *y; int *z;
+  //look at the other kernels to compare the difference int *x; int *y; int *z;